Katarina Johnson-Thompson

 Katarina Mary Johnson-Thompson (born 9 January 1993) is an English athlete.
 A multi-eventer, she is primarily known as both a heptathlete and an indoor pentathlete.
-She has been World Champion in both, as well as a double Commonwealth Games heptathlon champion.
+In heptathlon she is a double world champion, double Commonwealth Games champion and an Olympic and European silver medallist.
+In indoor pentathlon, she is a world and double European champion.

-Representing Great Britain, Johnson-Thompson won the gold medal at the 2019 World Championships and broke the British record with a score of 6,981 points, which ranks her at No. 6 on the all-time heptathlon lists.
-She also holds the British record indoors of 5,000 points for the women's pentathlon and won gold in that event at the 2018 World Indoor Championships, as well as the 2015 and 2019 European Indoor Championships.
+Representing Great Britain, Johnson-Thompson won the heptathlon gold medal at the 2019 World Championships, breaking the British record with a score of 6,981 points which ranks her at No. 6 on the all-time lists.
+Her heptathlon results include finishing 13th at the 2012 London Olympics, fifth at the 2013 World Championships, sixth at the 2016 Rio Olympics and fifth at the 2017 World Championships.
+She won the gold medal in the event at the 2018 Commonwealth Games before claiming silver at the 2018 European Championships.
+She retained her title at the 2022 Commonwealth Games.
+She also holds the British indoor pentathlon record of 5,000 points and won gold in that event at the 2018 World Indoor Championships, as well as the 2015 and 2019 European Indoor Championships.